Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Auditors for a health care company have mandated that all data volumes be encrypted at rest Infrastructure is deployed mainly via IAM CloudFormation however third-party frameworks and manual deployment are required on some legacy systems.
 What is the BEST way to monitor, on a recurring basis, whether all EBS volumes are encrypted?

 - [ ] On a recurring basis, update an IAM user policies to require that EC2 instances are created with an encrypted volume.
-- [x] Configure an IAM Config rule lo run on a recurring basis 'or volume encryption.
+- [x] Configure an IAM Config rule to run on a recurring basis for volume encryption.
 - [ ] Set up Amazon Inspector rules for volume encryption to run on a recurring schedule.
 - [ ] Use CloudWatch Logs to determine whether instances were created with an encrypted volume.